 What I love about working at the OSUCCC – James is the collaboration between skilled medical professionals.
 The James fosters an environment that thrives on research, and working with such skilled colleagues makes me a better physician.
 I also love the opportunity to help my patients through one of the most difficult times in their lives.
 I believe that through research, cutting-edge technology and targeted care plans, we can work toward a cancer-free world and more hopeful outcomes for our patients.

 At The Ohio State University Wexner Medical Center, we support a faculty member’s research and consulting in collaboration with medical device, research and/or drug companies because a faculty member’s expertise can guide important advancements in the practice of medicine and improve patient care.
 In order to provide effective management of these relationships, the university requires annual disclosures from all faculty members with external interests related to their university responsibilities.
-As of 3/28/2017, Dr. Brammer has reported relationships with the companies or entities listed below.
+As of 12/20/2018, Dr. Brammer has reported relationships with the companies or entities listed below.
 If you have questions about the relationships listed below, please ask the faculty member.
 If you have questions about how these relationships are monitored by The Ohio State University Wexner Medical Center, please contact our Compliance Office.

 The overall patient satisfaction rating is an average of all patient responses to the five questions gathered from the Outpatient Oncology survey, developed by Press Ganey Associates for use in oncology clinics across the country.
 On behalf of The James, Press Ganey administers the survey to patients who see our providers in an outpatient clinic office.
 For additional information about the patient satisfaction survey, please visit our Patient Satisfaction Survey page

 The comments are submitted by patients and reflect their view and opinions.
 The comments are not endorsed by and do not necessarily reflect the views of The James.

 Kept you informed about your condition and treatment

 Amount of time spent with you

 Skill and knowledge